 4. City Review and Resubmittal

 Review Comments are often provided by various City agencies and departments who review the application.
-SDB will respond to all comments and recommendations and resubmit the revised application.
+It is important to respond to all comments and recommendations and resubmit the revised application.
 Oftentimes, there can be more than one cycle of review and submittal.

 5. Planning Board Public Hearing